deephaven/examples/cryptocurrency/README.md

 This app pulls data from [CoinGecko](https://www.coingecko.com/) through HTTP requests.
 The API responses are deserialized, and the desired values are extracted and stored in a Deephaven table.

 Once data is collected and tables are created, various Deephaven queries are then performed on the tables.
+See the [Deephaven Community Core documentation](https://deephaven.io/core/docs/) to learn more about these methods.

 This app writes to Deephaven tables both statically and dynamically.